-The halibut is a member of the flounder family.
+The Pacific Halibut is a member of the flounder family.
 They have a flat body with eyes on the right side.
-The skin on the top side is mottled to blend into the ocean floor and can be olive green, brown or almost black in color depending on where the fish was caught.
-The underside is snow white.
+The skin on the top side is mottled to blend into the ocean floor and can be olive green, brown, or almost black in color depending on where the fish was caught.
+The underside is snow-white.

-The pacific halibut commercial fishery is tightly controlled and a individual vessel quota management was introduced in 1991.
+The Pacific halibut commercial fishery is tightly controlled and an individual vessel quota management was introduced in 1991.

 All halibut removals by the commercial fleet are accounted for and included in stock assessments, logbooks are required, Commercial halibut landings are only permitted at designated ports.

 The smaller Pacific halibut are best for eating, l have found that older fish can be quite wormy.